ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Another film might instead choose to make the bank robbery a pivotal turning point in the story, if not its climactic moment.
 It would spend many scenes building up to the safe-cracking sequence: obtaining the plans of the bank, learning the movements of the guards, crawling through the air conditioning ducts, sliding past the motion sensors and pressure plates, and finally cracking the safe itself.
 All of these scenes would be rounds of a long contest.

 Remember that QuestWorlds uses conflict resolution.
-If you want to describe how you overcome a sequence of obstacles to overcome the resistance then your GM should use an extended contest, if you just want to move on to the next scene, use a simple contest.
+If you want to describe how you overcome a sequence of obstacles to overcome the resistance then your GM should use an long contest, if you just want to move on to the next scene, use a simple contest.

 Even a movie driven by action and suspense will typically include only a handful of these set-piece sequences.
 They need the rest of their running times to build up to their big moments, to make us care about the characters, and to give us quiet moments to contrast with the white-knuckle parts.